frank-64/ToBeFrank/_posts/2024-01-03-github-copilot-investigation.md

 ---

 ## Introduction
 In my last blog, I spoke about not knowing the capability of GitHub Copilot.
 I decided to change this by signing up for the 30-day free trial and I began my investigation.
 I set out to determine the effectiveness, accuracy and security of GitHub Copilot as a tool for programmers.
-The end goal is a consideration of whether the monthly subscription costs involved are justified.
+The end goal is a consideration of whether the monthly subscription costs involved are justified and the security measures are satisfactory.

 For context, GitHub Copilot is an AI-powered assistant specifically trained to assist with programming.
 It can be installed as an extension in your programming environment (IDE) of choice to give code completions, explanations or suggest fixes.
 This investigation primarily used the Visual Studio Code IDE for reasons explained later.